Ex-nurse sentenced to probation in patient medication death

 Nashville Criminal Court Judge Jennifer Smith said Vaught would receive judicial diversion, a way for first-time offenders to have their charges dropped and their records expunged after successfully completing probation.
 Prosecutors had argued against diversion, although they were not opposed to probation.

 The crowd of nurses outside protesting cheered, cried and hugged after hearing the sentence.
-The relief came after the health care workers spent hours in the sun and cling onto every word of the judge’s lengthy sentencing explanation for several minutes, some linked in a chain with hands locked.
+The relief came after the health care workers spent hours in the sun and clung to every word of the judge’s lengthy sentencing explanation, some linked in a chain with hands locked.

 People are also reading…

-The fact that she faced any criminal penalties at all has become a rallying point for many nurses who were already fed up with poor working conditions exacerbated by the pandemic.
-The crowd outside listened to the sentencing through loudspeakers and cheered when some of the victim’s relatives said they wouldn’t want jail time for Vaught.
+The fact that Vaught, 38, faced any criminal penalties at all has become a rallying point for many nurses who were already fed up with poor working conditions exacerbated by the pandemic.
+The crowd outside listened to the hearing through loudspeakers and cheered when some of the victim’s relatives said they wouldn’t want jail time for Vaught.

-“Knowing my mom the way my mom was and stuff, she wouldn’t want to see her serve no jail time.
+“Knowing my mom, the way my mom was and stuff, she wouldn’t want to see her serve no jail time.
 That’s just Mom.
 Mom was a very forgiving person,” Michael Murphey told the court.
-Charlene Murphey’s husband, however, does want her to serve a prison sentence, relatives testified.
+Charlene Murphey’s husband, however, did want her to serve a prison sentence, relatives testified.

 Vaught apologized to the family in court, saying words will never fully express her "remorse and sorrow."